 Section 459 ‘trap’

-Finally, bear in mind that a loans to participators tax charge can apply in cases which are not obvious.
-Section 459 of the same Act is clearly aimed at situations where the taxpayer is attempting to manipulate the facts artificially to avoid a tax charge: nevertheless, it can apply in ‘innocent’ situations as well.
+Finally, bear in mind that loans to participators tax charge can apply in cases that are not obvious.
+Section 459 of the same Act specifically applies to cases.
+Where the taxpayer tries to distort the evidence intentionally in order to prevent a tax penalty.
+Nevertheless, it can apply in ‘innocent’ situations as well.
 The best way to illustrate this is by an example.

 Example 2: Section 459 charge

 Mr. X, therefore, arranges for Y Limited to lend the £100,000 intercompany to Z Limited.
 Then repays the £100,000 director’s loan it owes him.
 This is under section 459, and £32,500 tax, therefore, falls due.

-Interestingly, it appears that this would not be the case if there was simply a transfer of credit balance between the companies, with Z Limited transferring the liability under the director’s loan account to Y Limited in return for an intercompany balance.
-Y Limited could then pay the £100,000 to Mr X direct, and this would not appear to give rise to a loans to participators tax charge.
+It seems this would not be the case if there was simply a transfer of credit balance between the companies.
+With Z Limited transferring the liability under the director’s loan account to Y Limited in return for an intercompany balance.
+Y Limited could then pay the £100,000 to Mr. X direct.
+This would not appear to give rise to loans to a participator’s tax charge.